LishengSun/ActiveMetaLearn/README.md

 # ActivMetal
 Code for our paper 'ActivMetaL'

+# A updated version to fix technical issues is coming soon...
+Stay tuned!

 ## I. Docker image
 We have built a Docker image to ease using CofiRank: [activmetal](https://hub.docker.com/r/lisesun/activmetal/) .
 To use it, you need to first download CofiRank from [their website](https://github.com/markusweimer/cofirank), then run it inside a Docker container of our image.